nonameb3/safe-commander-mcp/README.md

 ### Custom Command Configuration

-You can customize allowed commands for your specific needs:
+You can customize allowed commands for your specific needs, but always review each command carefully:

 ```json
 {